 The top employers in the region are predominately composed of military, public, and health sectors.
 Seymour Johnson Air Force Base is by far the largest employer in the region, followed by Wayne County Public Schools and Wayne UNC Healthcare.
 Additionally, Wayne County is home to a robust agricultural industry, ranking fourth in the state of North Carolina for agriculture income.
-Table 1 provides an overview of the major employers in the MPO area.
+Table 1 provides an overview of the major employers in Wayne County.

-The region employs over 57,700 people and had an average unemployment rate of 4.3% in 2018, which was slightly higher than the national average of 3.9% (Bureau of Labor Statistics).
+The region employs over 57,700 people and had an average unemployment rate of 4.3% in 2018, which was slightly higher than the national average of 3.9% (B was slightly higher than the national average of 3.9% (Bureau of Labor Statistics).